 Presiding the 2018 Conference in Tulsa, OK

-Anthony Rolle, Professor and Chair for the Department Educational Leadership & Policy Studies at the University of Houston, conducts research that explores relative measures of economic efficiency for public schools, and measures of vertical equity.
+Anthony Rolle, Professor and Dean of Alan Shawn Feinstein College of Education and Professional Studies, conducts research that explores relative measures of economic efficiency for public schools, and measures of vertical equity.
 He recognizes that demographic differences among communities affect organizational processes, and, does not assume that all public schools have the same expenditure priorities.
 His work is published in the Journal of Education Finance, Peabody Journal of Education, School Business Affairs, Educational Considerations, School Administrator, and Developments in School Finance.
 He has conducted policy research in Arkansas, Colorado, Indiana, Missouri, North Carolina, South Carolina, Tennessee, Texas and Washington.
 He was a Board member for AEFA, and the 2002 AEFA Jean Flanigan Dissertation Award winner.
 Dr. Rolle received a Bachelor of Science in Political Science from Santa Clara University; a Master’s Degree in Public Administration from the University of Washington, and a Ph.D. from Indiana University.

 Presiding the 2019 Conference